-We are a non-commercial association of professional colour users.
+We are a non-profit association of professional colour users.
 We want to provide hints and advice regarding consistent colour use across all areas of application, as well as demonstrate how the world of colour could be a little easier to handle.
 And we want to show that a computer is an ideal tool for working with colour, not the least because it can liberate colour!

 Join us!
 On our website you'll find a blog, which allows you to add your own articles.
 You can also contribute comments that show interesting colour-related examples from your field of expertise, and useful hints.

 Most parts of this website are still in German, as FreieFarbe is still working on a complete translation of the German original (freiefarbe.de).

 ...is the detailed website (for the time being) in German

 The founders of FreieFarbe / FreeColour are convinced that currently available proprietary and aggressively protected colour systems aren't the best solutions to handle colour.

 Hence FreieFarbe's / FreeColour's dedication to promote and work on the following objectives: